yaron-zehavi/oauth-app2app-browserless/draft-zehavi-oauth-app2app-browserless.md

 : A url claimed by a native application.

 "Native Callback uri":
-: Client App's deep link and also it's redirect_uri.
+: Client App's redirect_uri, claimed as a deep link.

 # Conventions and Definitions